JOHN NELSON MONTGOMERY b 30 May 1827

 In the US Census of 1900, John Nelson and Amanda Montgomery are found to be living with their daughter, Minnie Montgomery Stewart, age 34, along with Minnie's husband, Edmund W., age 39, and children, Ethel, 14, Myrtle C., 11, and Raymond, 9.
 Amanda died January 28, 1901, in Iowa Falls, IA.

-John began selling property in early 1901: (according to documents located in 1991, in Hardin County Court House in Eldora, IA)
+John began selling his property in early 1901: (according to documents located in 1991, in Hardin County Court House in Eldora, IA)

 - 8 acres to Willie Mitchell, March 12, 1901